llm-efficiency-challenge/llm-efficiency-challenge.github.io/challenge.md

 <br>

 <p style='text-align: justify;'>
 Under no circumstances should you use data that infringes upon data usage agreements, copyright laws, or privacy policies.
-This means you should not use datasets that utilize generated content, whether in the form of instructions/prompts or results/answers from another LLM.
+This means you should not use datasets that utilize generated content, whether in the form of instructions/prompts or results/answers from another LLM if that LLM did not have a permissive license that explicitly allowed you to do so.
 If you opt to create your own dataset, it must be open-sourced and readily accessible to the general public at the time of submission.
 </p>

 <br>